Feyerabend/cc/ch07/addition/signals/README.md

 devices, and consumer electronics all perform signal processing under tight constraints of memory and compute budget.
-A digital filter that smooths a noisy ADC reading, a PID controller that cancels vibration, an encoder that detects a zero crossing -- these are signal processing tasks executed in real time, often without an operating system, in a few kilobytes of RAM.
+A digital filter that smooths a noisy ADC reading, a PID controller that cancels vibration, an encoder that detects a zero crossing--these are signal processing tasks executed in real time, often without an operating system, in a few kilobytes of RAM.